ewendel/elm-workshop/README.md

 Let's say we either have an age value for a given customer, or we don't.
 This _accompanying data_ that is wrapped within a union type may be of any type, and they don't have to the same for all value types within a union.

 Some people say that _union types_ can be seen as _enums on stereoids_.
-In a way, thats fitting description.
+In a way, that's a fitting description.

 Let's create a union type called `CardState` that can be either `Open`, `Closed` or `Matched` (union type values are always capitalized).